vercel/next.js/docs/advanced-features/open-telemetry.md

 Next.js traces more spans than are emitted by default.
 To see more spans, you must set `NEXT_OTEL_VERBOSE=1`.

+## Deployment

+### Using OpenTelemetry Collector

+When you are deploying with OpenTelemetry Collector, you can use `@vercel/otel`.
+It will work both on Vercel and when self-hosted.

+#### Deploying on Vercel

+We made sure that OpenTelemetry works out-of the box on Vercel.

+Follow [Vercel documentation](https://vercel.com/docs/concepts/observability/otel-overview/quickstart) to connect your project to an observability provider.

+#### Self-hosting

+Deploying to other platforms is also straightforward.
+You will need to spin up your own OpenTelemetry Collector to receive and process the telemetry data from your Next.js app.

+To do this, follow the [OpenTelemetry Collector Getting Started guide](https://opentelemetry.io/docs/collector/getting-started/), which will walk you through setting up the collector and configuring it to receive data from your Next.js app.

+Once you have your collector up and running, you can deploy your Next.js app to your chosen platform following their respective deployment guides.

+### Custom Exporters

+You can use custom OpenTelemetry initialization in order to specify a custom OpenTelemetry exporter.
+We recommend using OpenTelemetry Collector for

 ## Custom Spans

 You can add your own span with [OpenTelemetry APIs](https://opentelemetry.io/docs/instrumentation/js/instrumentation).